leymdurehman/leymdurehman/README.md

   about: "Ethiopian-Canadian with a fervent appreciation for learning new things",
   hobbies: ["tutoring", "cooking", "reading"],
   tutor: ["Mathematics", "Biology", "French", "ESL"],
+  funFact: "I've published some cool research on biological rhythms!"
   note: "Feel free to reach out with any questions!"
 }